tensorlakeai/indexify/examples/knowledge_graph/README.md

 # Knowledge Graph RAG and Question Answering with Indexify

 This project demonstrates how to build a Knowledge Graph Retrieval-Augmented Generation (RAG) pipeline and a Question Answering system using Indexify.
-The pipeline extracts entities and relationships from text, builds a knowledge graph, stores it in Neo4j, generates embeddings, and answers questions based on the stored knowledge.

 ## Features